proxytranslation/user-docs/dashboard2/settings/jptt.md

 let publishedText = `Published on ${date}`;
 ```

 Cases like the above (or literals without variables) are now supported.
-The expression will become a tag in the Workbench and in XLIFF exports.
+The expression will become a single tag in the Workbench and as an `x` tag (that doesn't have a separate closing tag) in XLIFF exports.

 As an example, consider the snippet below: